wrschneider/wrschneider.github.io/_posts/2025-06-03-pandas-udfs.md

 My best guess here is, the overhead of creating a Series object for each row was sufficient to negate the benefits of serialization from Pandas UDFs.

-The catch with `raw` is, since the passed function gets an ndarray instead of a Series, you index into individual struct fields by position rather than name.
+The catch with `raw` is, since the argument passed to your function is an ndarray instead of a Series, you have to index the individual struct fields by position rather than by name.
 So in order to preserve similar behavior you can get the column list from the DataFrame and determine the position of each field.

 So, `pandas_udf` is a valuable tool for PySpark UDF performance, but you need to be aware of how it works to see the benefits.